EmanuelPeixoto/Cortex/README.md

 - **RAM:** 32GB DDR4
 - **Discs:**
   - SSD M.2 256GB Samsung PM991a (System)
-  - 2x HDD 2TB Seagate Video 3.5 HDD (NAS - RAID1)
+  - 2x HDD 2TB Seagate Video 3.5 HDD (ZFS send/receive — rotating backup)

 Take as much of the cortex as you want, or even all of it, but watch out for the Frankensteins and the zombies!